dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 // ... propTypes definition and export statement
 ```

 As you can see, in this new version, you have imported the `Login` component and the `signIn` function of the `auth0-web` package.
-Then, you have added your new component to the block of code that is shown only if users have not started the game.
+Then, you have added your new component to the block of code that is shown only if players have not started the game.
 Also, you have indicated that, when clicked, the login button must trigger the `signIn` function.

 With these changes in place, the last thing you will have to do is to configure the `auth0-web` with your Auth0 Client properties.
 To do this, open the `App.js` file and update it as follows: